top of page

 On 6/21/23 Democrats in the House and Senate introduced the Equality Act.
 If passed, the Act would amend the Civil Rights Act of 1964, which outlaws discrimination based on race, color, religion, economic status, sex, and national origin, to further prohibit discrimination based on gender identity and sexual orientation.

-In June 2023, Democrats in the House and Senate proposed The Economic Inclusion Act of 2023.
+Last June, Democrats in the House and Senate proposed The Economic Inclusion Act of 2023.

-Good news on POLITICAL TRENDS
+Good news on POLITICAL TRENDS + POLLING + MEDIA

 “We keep over performing beyond expectations and norms-in such disparate places